Puzzles Versus Tasks

 Puzzles, on the other hand, are more abstract.
 They require cognitive effort to solve and can range from jigsaw puzzles to complex riddles.
 While puzzles can be fun, they sometimes break the illusion if they don’t logically fit within the escape room’s story.
 An ancient Egyptian tomb themed room with a Sudoku puzzle, for instance, can feel jarring and out of place.

-Magic Escape Rooms in downtown Columbus, Ohio, subscribes to the philosophy that tasks which fit organically into the room's world are more engaging than disjointed puzzles.
+Magic Escape Rooms in downtown Columbus, Ohio, subscribes to the philosophy that tasks that fit organically into the room's world are more engaging than disjointed puzzles.
 This approach prioritizes coherence in the narrative, making the experience more immersive and enjoyable.
-They believe that a well-designed task, even if it’s simple, can provide a richer gaming experience than a complex puzzle that doesn't make narrative sense.
+We believe that a well-designed task, even if it’s simple, can provide a richer gaming experience than a complex puzzle that doesn't make narrative sense.
 And it is possible to make a task “feel” like a puzzle in its design by creating something that must be figured out, first, to complete it.

-In the Magician’s Secret escape room, one task in particular feels very puzzle like and often requires multiple people to work together to solve and complete it.
+In the Magician’s Secret escape room, one task in particular feels very puzzle-like and often requires multiple people to work together to solve and complete it.
 We took the design of a vintage stage magic prop and created a multi-step task that fits the theme of the game’s era very, very well.

 Previous